zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 ## Prepare data files{#prepare-data-files}

-Zilliz Cloud allows you to import data from a local file or one or more remote files.
-The supported data types are JSON and NumPy.
-If your data is in a different format, you can first convert it using the BulkWriter conversion tool.
-For details, see [Use BulkWriter for Data Import](./use-bulkwriter-for-data-import).
+Zilliz Cloud supports data import from local or remote files in JSON or NumPy formats.
+If your data is in a different format, convert it using the **BulkWriter** tool.
+For details, see [Prepare Data Import](./use-bulkwriter-for-data-import).

-### Prepare a local JSON file{#prepare-a-local-json-file}

-Zilliz Cloud only supports importing data from local files in JSON format.
-You can upload one JSON file per import.
-The maximum file size allowed varies depending on the cluster type.
-For a serverless cluster, the maximum file size is 512 MB.
-For a dedicated cluster, the maximum file size is 1 GB.
-For more information on cluster types, see [Cluster Types Explained](./cluster-types-explained).

 The [example dataset](./example-dataset-1) used in this tutorial is a row-based JSON file that can be directly imported locally.

-However, in real-world scenarios, you may need to import multiple files simultaneously or import larger data files.
-In such cases, we recommend preparing remote files.

-### Prepare remote files{#prepare-remote-files}

-Importing data from remote files supports both JSON and NumPy formats.
-When preparing remote files, note that:
+### Local JSON file{#local-json-file}

+- Only JSON format is supported for local file import.

+- Maximum file size: 512 MB for serverless clusters, 1 GB for dedicated clusters.
+For more information on cluster types, see [Select Cluster Plans](./select-zilliz-cloud-service-plans).

+- One JSON file can be uploaded per import.

+### Remote files{#remote-files}

+When importing data from remote files, consider the following based on the file format:

+- **JSON data**
-- When importing JSON data, each import only supports one JSON file.
-This means that you cannot upload multiple JSON files at once.
+    Each import supports one JSON file, prohibiting simultaneous multiple JSON file uploads.

+- **NumPy data**
-- For NumPy data, you have the option to upload multiple files at once or organize these files into a folder with no more than two subfolders and upload them in a batch.
-Note that each subfolder cannot exceed 10 GB in size, and the maximum size for the parent folder is 100 GB.
+    - Allows uploading multiple files at once or organizing these files into a folder for batch uploading.

+    - The folder may have up to two subfolders, each subfolder must not exceed 10 GB, and the parent folder's maximum size is 100 GB.

+- **Folder organization**
+    - Ensure data type consistency within the folder, allowing a maximum of two subfolders.

+    - In cases where a folder contains:
-- When organizing multiple files in a folder, ensure that data types are consistent for all files inside the folder, and that the folder contains no more than two subfolders.
-If a folder contains both JSON and NumPy data, or more than two subfolders, an error will occur during data import.
-If a folder contains NumPy files and other unsupported data types, Zilliz Cloud will only import the NumPy files and ignore the unsupported files.
-For example, you can specify a valid path similar to **/dataset1/** or **/dataset2/sub/**.
+        - Both JSON and NumPy data or more than two subfolders, an error will occur during data import.

+        - NumPy files along with unsupported data types, only the NumPy files will be imported, ignoring the unsupported files.

+    - Example of valid paths: `/dataset1/` or `/dataset2/sub/`.

 To convert the example dataset into multiple NumPy files, use the following code: